neoforged/.github/primers/1.21.9/index.md

     - `SimpleEquipmentLayer` now takes in an order integer
     - `StuckInBodyLayer` now has an additional generic for the render state, also taking in the render state in the constructor
     - `VillagerProfessionLayer` now takes in two models
+- `net.minecraft.client.renderer.entity.player.PlayerRenderer#render*Hand` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource`
 - `net.minecraft.client.renderer.entity.state`
     - `CopperGolemRenderState` - The render state for the copper golem entity.
     - `EntityRenderState`